-IT IS HEREBY ORDERED that the Merchant Mariner's Documents, Merchant are REVOKED.

-Mariner's Licenses, and all other credentials issued by the U.S. Coast Guard to George P. Auger representative(s) serves as notice of appeal rights set forth in 33 CFR 20.1001 - 20.1004.
+IT IS HEREBY ORDERED that the Merchant Mariner's Documents, Merchant Mariner's Licenses, and all other credentials issued by the U.S. Coast Guard to George P. Auger are REVOKED.

 PLEASE TAKE NOTICE that service of this Decision on the parties and/or parties'